\\\ Cats and Kittens

 What are they made out of?
 The first scratching post was a rope-covered post set on a base.
 Today, features can include a multitude of different gauge twisted yarns and add-ons such as height tiers, fixed toys, and swing balls.

 What styles are they made in?
-In recent years there’s been a great surge in the design of great looking stylish posts that can fit into period, contemporary, art deco and modern homes.
+In recent years there’s been a great surge in the design of great looking stylish posts that can fit into period, contemporary, art deco, and modern homes.
 They come in a wide range of colours and styles and importantly height.

 Why are there very tall scratch posts?
-According to cat behaviour experts, this dates back to their origins as hunters where sitting up elevated they could see what was below and protect themselves from a high vantage point.
+According to cat behaviour experts, this dates back to their origins as hunters were sitting up elevated they could see what was below and protect themselves from a high vantage point.

 How long will a scratch post last?
 There are several considerations.
 Some cats scratch more than others, large cats need taller posts and therefore these being larger having more fabric may last longer.
 Outside cats are likely to take the opportunity to scratch outdoors, anywhere they like, and on different surfaces.
 It’s also important to consider the quality of the scratch post, the thickness of the rope, sisal, and twine used as these are major factors to length of life.